andrewmcnamara/karafka-example/README.md

 ## Sending test messages
 - rake waterdrop:send

-Or if you hav kafkacat installed
+Or if you have kafkacat installed
 `kafkacat -b 127.0.0.1:9094 -t topic1 -P message.json`